 Winter 2022-2023

-We've been blessed with more snow than any year we've lived here, and it's a good thing since we've had much less rain than usual.
+We've been blessed with more snow than any year we've lived here in Missouri, and it's a good thing since we've had much less rain than usual.
 The wildlife in our backyard is a constant source of entertainment.
 Besides the many deer, we've seen squirrels, fox, possums, raccoons, rabbits, groundhog, armadillo, coyote, skinks, snakes, hummingbirds, and all kinds of other birds.

 Summer and Fall 2022 Update